Murciano207/SpookFinance-docs/guides/testing-on-testnet.md

 All done, now anyone can add liquidity and swap against the assets in the pool!

-Let's confirm that we received BPTs by calling `balanceOf` directly on the pool address \(since the pools themselves are ERC20 tokens\)
+Let's confirm that we received YPTs by calling `balanceOf` directly on the pool address \(since the pools themselves are ERC20 tokens\)

 ```text
 seth --from-wei $(seth --to-dec $(seth call $BPOOL "balanceOf(address)" $ETH_FROM))